Inside Balenciaga Fall/Winter 2026

 Leather plays a central role.
 Leather bombers, leather mini dresses, and leather coats dominate the early runway sequence, establishing a hard, almost confrontational mood.

-Alongside leather, heavy wool coatings and parka fabrics emphasize a pragmatic, city-oriented sensibility.
+Heavy wool coatings and parka fabrics appear alongside leather, emphasizing a pragmatic, city-oriented sensibility.

 Silk jersey appears in draped dresses.
 Velvet introduces a sense of softness and fluidity.
 Fabric begins to move around the body rather than holding rigid structure.